ivineettiwari/Python-Lecture-Notes/Data Analytics OverView/008_The-Z-Score-Journey-Understanding-Distributions.md

 ```

 **Expected Output & Analysis:**
 The code will calculate that the student's performance in Physics has a higher Z-score, indicating it was the *relatively* better performance.
-It will then show how to use the `norm.cdf()` function to find probabilities associated with Z-scores, confirming the Empirical Rule.
+It will then show how to use the$\scriptsizenorm.cdf()$ function to find probabilities associated with Z-scores, confirming the Empirical Rule.
 Finally, it will generate a plot of the standard normal curve, shading the 95% confidence region and a tail area.

 ---